 Training areas for advanced courses may be varied by the Training Principal referencing the names of the club racing marks.

-Powerboat training will take place inside Royal Quays Marina (for slow speed work, and coming alongside etc.) and in the Tyne estuary i.e. the area to the east of Groyne lighthouse, west of a line between the pier lighthouses and bounded by the piers themselves (for high speed work, anchouring etc).
+Powerboat training will take place inside Royal Quays Marina (for slow speed work, and coming alongside etc.) and in the Tyne estuary i.e. the area to the east of Groyne lighthouse, west of a line between the pier lighthouses and bounded by the piers themselves (for high speed work, anchoring etc).
 The transit between Royal Quays and the estuary will only be used for training correct river navigation in accordance with the syllabus and Port of Tyne byelaws as will the shipping channel in the estuary itself.
 A passage from Priors Haven to Cullercoats harbour may also be made.
-The point of departure for training is Tynemouth Sailing Club.
+The point of departure for powerboat training is Royal Quays Marina.

 The sail & powerboat training areas are shown on the map here